-Ted Simmons is on the Expansion Era ballot for the National Baseball Hall of Fame, and he needs votes from 12 of the 16 members on the committee in order to be elected.
+Ted Simmons, on the 2013 Expansion Era ballot for the National Baseball Hall of Fame, didn’t get the necessary 12 votes from the 16 members of the committee in order to be elected.

 Here are the top 10 reasons the former Cardinals catcher deserves to be elected:

 1. Simmons ranks second all-time among players whose primary position was catcher in each of three significant hitting categories: hits (2,472), RBI (1,389) and doubles (483).
 He trails only Yogi Berra (1,430) in RBI.
 Ivan Rodriguez leads in hits (2,844) and doubles (572).

 2. He was named to the all-star team eight times, six as a Cardinal.